Carty, Harding & Hearn

 $18,500,000

-Louisiana Local Government Environmental Facilities and Community Development Authority
+Louisiana Local Gov. Environmental Facilities

 Revenue Bonds